jidongbsu/cs452-cthreads-library/README.md

 Here *MAX_NUM_THREADS* is defined as 64 (in cthreads.h), and in this assignment we assume users will run no more than 64 threads.

 Among all the fields in *thread_control_block*, *ucontext_t ctx* is the field which enables you to switch the context from one thread to another thread.
-Read the [APIs](#apis) section for more details.
+Read the [APIs](#apis) section of this README for more details.

 ### data structures to track active thread IDs